To empower investors and businesses and deliver on their financial goals via customised solutions and fintech.

 Who can access the platform?

 Investors who have registered and successfully completed either the knowledge/experience or the suitability questionnaires can access the platform to view live deals.
-Borrowers who have registered can access the platform to submit their information in respect of a loan application.
+Borrowers who have registered can access the platform to submit their information in respect of a funding application.
 Borrowers would not be able to access or view live deals or investments unless they sign up as investors.

 Why can’t I view live deals on the website?